jabel3141/CS539-Final-Project/README.md

 ## Project Models:
-We used multiple models.
+We used multiple models which are descripbed in the website.
 How to download and run each model individually are on the website under each model

+## Python Libraries needed
+- Pandas
+- Keras
+- Pickle
+- SciKitLearn
+- Numpy
+- pyTorch
+- Tensorflow
+- more_itertools
+- Warnings